-The PHFA is a state-created agency that provides financing for housing for lower and moderate income families in the Commonwealth.
+The PHFA is a state-created agency that provides financing for housing for low and moderate-income families, and people with special housing needs in the Commonwealth.
 The bonds, but not the notes, of the PHFA are partially secured by a capital reserve fund required to be maintained by the PHFA in an amount equal to the maximum annual debt service on its outstanding bonds in any succeeding calendar year.
 If there is a potential deficiency in the capital reserve fund or if funds are necessary to avoid default on interest, principal or sinking fund payments on bonds or notes of PHFA, the statute creating PHFA directs the Governor, upon notification from PHFA, to include in the proposed executive budget of the Commonwealth for the next succeeding year an amount sufficient to fund such deficiency to avoid such default.
 The budget as finally adopted by the General Assembly may or may not include the amount so requested by the Governor.
 PHFA is not permitted to borrow additional funds so long as any deficiency exists in the capital reserve fund.
 No deficiency exists currently.